efeuss/Project-Final/README.md

 The imported data is START and END dates.
 This is based off the dates the NPS provided.
 This was related to the above paper by considering GOOD to be the START and PEAK + 1 day to be the END.
 "Good displays occur when at least 50% of males have emerged."
 [1] So I chose PEAK + 1 day to match with NPS END dates because I assume the lightshow will still be desirable to watch as the peak tapers out.

 (Because peak nights can span 2 - 5 days depending on weather conditions, only the final night of maximum male display was recorded for this study (this date was referred to as “peak display”) [1] but I wanted to try to align this a bit with the extended windows of NPS dates offered to guests).

+## Research Files
+Contained in this repo are the following files used for data analysis:
+1. Firefly Peak Mating Dates
+2. NOAA Climate Data from Elkmont,TN region
+3. Jupyter Notebook for data cleaning and exploratory data analysis
+4. Jupyter Notebook for main portion of data exploration
+5.

 ## Research Questions
 1. How much snowfall was there November 1998 - April 1999 that might have caused the short 1999 season?